jinschoi/simplify3d-docs/index.md

 Simplify3D's manual support generation is one of its standout features.
 If you wish to manually define supports, this is the time to do it.
 Here, I've turned one of the models on its side as an example.

 **Support Pillar Resolution**: automated support is generated as a rectilinear grid.
 This option defines the size of that grid.
 Using a smaller grid will provide better support for models that have a lot of fine detail that need support structures, but at the cost of more filament use and longer prints.
+If you have any repeating features that need support, try setting this to a distance that divides evenly into the repeating distance.

 **Max Overhang Angle**: defines the overhang angle at which the automated support generation will start adding in supports.
-45 degrees is a good default.
+45 degrees is the default, as most printers can handle up to 45 degree overhangs.
+However, if you wish to actually print 45 degree overhangs without generating automatic support for them, you should set this to 46 degrees.

 **Apply based on overhang angle**: this button inserts support based on the two previous parameters.
 It generates the same support you would get if you enable support in your profile but did not specify any manual supports.